-Jönköping University Library checks all subscription-based articles that we register in DiVA (JU) in order to see what green open access possibilities there are.
-We send an email enquiry to the author and ask for the post-print, that is, the refereed and accepted manuscript, and if we receive it we upload it into DiVA and add a cover page with link to publisher's article version.
+Jönköping University Library checks all subscription-based articles that we register in DiVA (JU) to see what green open access possibilities there are.
+We send an email enquiry to the author and ask for the post-print, that is, the refereed and accepted manuscript, and if we receive it we upload it into DiVA and add a cover page with a link to publisher's article version.
 If there is an embargo we set the date when it is to be made available online.
 We will also send a reminder when this happens so that the author can use this post-print for sharing, for example on research networks such as ResearchGate and Academia.

 See example in DiVA.

 Controlling the publishers' copyright policies